-Financial markets ended 2018 on a surprisingly bad note; however, the beginning of 2019 looks more promising.
-In addition, with respect to Canada, the Canadian dollar and the price of oil appear to have stabilized.

-Going forward, many of the same challenges are expected to continue influencing the investment climate.
-Slowing global growth, political tensions and uncertainty with the direction of interest rates have resulted in heightened volatility.

-Although current market valuations have become more supportive of future equity market returns, risk management will be a cornerstone in ensuring success ahead.

-In the upcoming year, the Investment Committee will oversee the following key projects:

-Revising the Investment Policy.
-The Investment Policy will be revised to incorporate the recommended change from the 2018 asset allocation studies and presented to City Council for approval.

-Implementing the recommendations of the 2018 asset allocation reviews.
-Once the revised Investment Policy is approved, implementation will start.
-This involves a manager search for the new investment strategy, developing the investment mandate and transitioning the assets to the new manager.
+Financial markets ended 2019 on an optimistic tone.
+At that point, many of the recent headwinds affecting economic growth appeared to be subsiding.
+In particular, there was increased clarity on global trading prospects.
+This, along with accommodative monetary policy from central banks, had driven many equity markets to all-time highs.
+Given the outsized gains over the last year, capital market returns were expected to be much more moderate going forward.
+The economic expansion of this current cycle had reached record longevity and therefore, any signs of weakness would coincide with increased volatility.
+In March 2020, the World Health Organization declared the coronavirus (COVID-19) a global pandemic.
+The economic and social impact has resulted in a swift and severe drop in global GDP.
+Financial markets have reacted to this health shock by declining significantly from their highs reached earlier in the year; however, given their forward looking nature, they should begin to rise before the economic downturn ends.
+Broad diversification and prudent portfolio management will be even more important in navigating the investment climate ahead.
+In the upcoming year, the Investment Committee will oversee the following key projects: Implementing the recommendation of the asset allocation reviews.
+Now that the revised Investment Policy is approved, implementation has begun.
+This involves the following work: - · completing the manager search for the new investment strategy, - developing and finalizing the investment management agreement for the real estate mandate and - transitioning the assets to the new structure.
+Major Cities Investment Regulation.

+The Major Cities Investment Regulation, which outlines the permitted investments for the cities of Edmonton, Calgary and Medicine Hat, was up for renewal in 2020.
+However, the regulation was subsequently extended to expire in early 2021.
+As a result, work will be undertaken with the Government of Alberta to review the regulation and to ensure it continues to meet the City's ongoing investment requirements.
+Investment Committee Terms of Reference.
+The City's Investment Committee Terms of Reference will be updated and provided to the City Manager for approval.
 Appointment of a new Investment Committee member.
-As per the Terms of Reference, external members can only serve two consecutive three-year terms on the Investment Committee.
+As per the Terms of Reference, external members can serve only two consecutive three-year terms on the Investment Committee.
 This ensures continued good governance of the City's financial assets.
 Implementation of the unlisted infrastructure strategy.
 The City continues to transition assets to the unlisted infrastructure strategy as suitable investment opportunities arise.

-CAPITAL MARKET PERFORMANCE

-The rate of return for each City asset class is compared with the published total return of its corresponding broad-market index.
+CAPITAL MARKET PERFORMANCE The rate of return for each City asset class is compared with the published total return of its corresponding broad-market index.
 These indices, weighted by the Policy Asset Mix, are used to calculate the performance benchmark for each fund.

-The City uses the following indices as points of reference by which the investment performance of each fund is evaluated:

-Cash: FTSE Canada 91Day Treasury Bill Index (91Day T-Bills)

-Short-Term Bonds: FTSE Canada Short Term Bond Index (FTSE Short-Term)

-Bonds: FTSE Canada Universe Bond Index (FTSE Universe)

-Canadian Equity: S&P/TSX Capped 10% Index (TSX)

-Global Equity: Morgan Stanley Capital International Inc. World Index excluding Canada (MSCI World ex-Canada)

-Emerging Market Equity: Morgan Stanley Capital International Inc. Emerging Markets Index (MSCIEM)
+The City uses the following indices as points of reference by which the investment performance of each fund is evaluated: Cash: FTSE Canada 91 Day Treasury Bill Index (91 Day T-Bills) Short-Term Bonds: FTSE Canada Short Term Bond Index (FTSE Short-Term) Bonds: FTSE Canada Universe Bond Index (FTSE Universe) Canadian Equity: S&P/TSX Capped 10% Index (TSX) Global Equity: Morgan Stanley Capital International Inc. World Index excluding Canada (MSCI World ex-Canada) Emerging Market Equity: Morgan Stanley Capital International Inc. Emerging Markets Index (MSCI EM) Infrastructure:

-Infrastructure:

-Unlisted - Consumer Price Index (CPI) + 5% Listed - Standard & Poor's Global Infrastructure Index (S&P Global Infrastructure)

-Investment performance returns are presented before management fees are deducted - according to industry standards.
+Unlisted - Consumer Price Index (CPI) + 4.5% Listed - Standard & Poor's Global Infrastructure Index (S&P Global Infrastructure) Investment performance returns are presented before management fees are deducted according to industry standards.